Marcell Ozuna Player Props: Braves vs. Guardians

-Marcell Ozuna -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Cleveland Guardians, with Gavin Williams on the hill, on July 3 at 7:10 PM ET.
+Marcell Ozuna -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Cleveland Guardians, with Shane Bieber on the mound, on July 4 at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Marlins.
+In his most recent game, he hit a home run while going 1-for-4 against the Guardians.

 Marcell Ozuna Game Info & Props vs. the Guardians